February 2, 2026

 Key Takeaways:

-Federal programs require you to meet strict eligibility requirements that have to be recertified every year.
+• Federal programs require you to meet strict eligibility requirements, and you need to recertify every year.

-There is no service that provides free unlimited data, only a limited amount.
+• No service provides free unlimited data, you will get a limited amount.

 1. Determine if you qualify for Lifeline